junaid33/opensource.builders/content/blog/about/index.md

 #### Community

 Open-source enables communities to build software collaboratively.
-This means the software is battle-tested over time by people who built and use it.
+This means the software is battle-tested over time by people who built it and use it.

 #### Supporting meritocracy